thoughtbot/guides/README.md

 Ask questions of your teammate in a comment on the pull request or in Campfire.

-When the feature is ready to be merged, comment on the pull request:

-    Ready to squash and merge.
+Comment on the pull request `Ready to squash and merge.`

 Deploy
 ------